Oaf-Savera Packs A Surprise With Siddhant Chaturvedi At Vh1 Supersonic | Glamsham

 The performance of Oaf, whose real name is Kabeer Kathpalia and Savera Mehta was ultra special as this was the first time they were seen performing on stage.

-“It was heartwarming and there were so many people singing our song back to us it was a great feeling to connect with people so directly,” Oaf told IANS after the performance.
+“It was heartwarming and there were so many people singing our song back to us it was a great feeling to connect with people so directly,” Oaf said after the performance.

 The duo add depth with their blockbuster hits from the film “Gehraiyaan” starring Siddhant, Deepika Padukone and Ananya Pandey.